Sansui233/A-Lite-Theme-For-Anki/README.md

 ## Hard to solve

-Due to the limitation of css, here's something hard to solve
+Due to the limitation of css, here're something hard to solve

 - [x] ~~In deckbrowse, the `th` element's vertical start position.~~
 - [x] ~~In deckbrowse, the whitespace after `th` element .~~